Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ## Some numbers

 In 2019 the Linux kernel had 27.8 million lines of code, dispatched in 66492 files.
-That is the result of 75,000 commits per year, 18750 commits per kernel release.
-15600 persons have contributed from 1600 companies since 2005.
+That is the result of 75,000 commits per year, 18,750 commits per kernel release.
+15,600 persons have contributed from 1,600 companies since 2005.
 The Linux kernel is worth 14.4 billion dollars.

 [Linaro was the top #1 contributor to the Linux kernel for the v4.9 version.](https://www.linaro.org/blog/linaro-1-contributor-linux-kernel-4-9-release/)

 ## Why upstream?

 The open source projects are usually protected by a GPL license.
-Anyone can make a copy of the project, do modifications and redistribute it.
-However this is allowed only if the changes are published with the source code and the scripts to generate the binaries.
-That allows full control over the cloned project and gets rid of the review process of the corresponding community.
+Anyone can make a copy of the project, carry out modifications and redistribute it.
+However, this is allowed only if the changes are published with the source code and the scripts to generate the binaries.
+Thus, that allows full control over the cloned project and gets rid of the review process of the corresponding community.
 This attractive solution has a major drawback among others.
 From the open source community perspective, those changes don’t exist and the original project will evolve independently.
 As we saw, there is a large number of changes per year for the Linux kernel, so both projects will diverge very quickly.

 In the next versions of the original project, more features will be available, so an update of the cloned project will be inevitable to merge the new features.
-Unfortunately, at this point, there is no guarantee that the specific changes in the cloned project will be compatible with the new original project version, i.e merge conflicts, redesign, subtle bugs, revalidation of the current code.
+Unfortunately, at this point, there is no guarantee that the specific changes in the cloned project will be compatible with the new original project version, i.e. merge conflicts, redesign, subtle bugs, revalidation of the current code.
 These are some of the costs of keeping the changes outside of the mainstream.

 Version after version, the cost of porting the product specific code in the new project releases will be higher.
 This will continue to increase until it reaches the point where the cost will be prohibitive, blocking the future features coming from the mainstream, like a branch breaking under a heavy load.